 As you develop your content strategy, consider what people already know about you, and what you want them to know about you.
 Thread content that honors your past throughout new content that recognizes the present and your establishes your hopes for the future.
 Creating an editorial calendar will help you gain a holistic view of the messages you want to put out, and where they overlap across platforms.

 We know it’s tough to figure out who you are after a hiatus.
-That’s why our team now offers a six-week program to assess the health of your online presence, to measure how your prospective customers see your brand, and to establish sustainable processes so you don’t get overwhelmed by your messaging.
+That’s why our team of content strategy consultants now offers a six-week program to assess the health of your online presence, to measure how your prospective customers see your brand, and to establish sustainable processes so you don’t get overwhelmed by your messaging.

 We only get to work with a few new clients every month, so schedule a complimentary discovery session now to get real-time feedback on how you can prepare to reintroduce your brand to the marketplace.